MGASALUCAS/MGASALUCAS/README.md

 - 👋 Hi, I’m @MGASALUCAS
 - 👀 I’m interested in Artificial Intelligence and Machine Learning
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning anything with potential.
 - 💞️ I’m looking to collaborate on django web development and machine learning projects.
 - 📫 How to reach me, Gmail through - mgasa.loucat1@gmail.com